David Florea works with Navy's football, hockey and women's tennis programs.

-Florea earned his Master of Science in Athletic Training from the University of Toledo in 2013.
+Florea earned his master's degree in athletic training from the University of Toledo in 2013.
 While attending graduate school, he served as the head athletic trainer at Springfield High School in Holland, Ohio.
 He also served as a Clinical Preceptor to the students in the CAATE accredited Undergraduate Athletic Training Education Program.

-An Ohio native, Florea attended Bowling Green State University and received a Bachelor of Science in Athletic Training and Clinic Management in 2011.
+An Ohio native, Florea attended Bowling Green State University and received a bachelor's degree in athletic training and clinic management in 2011.

 # GO NAVY #